 Ask: How do you build portfolios?
 Do you use individual securities or funds?
 Active or passive management?
 How do you respond to market volatility?
 What's your track record, and how do you measure it?

-A clear investment philosophy isn't about having the "right" answer — it's about having a consistent, well-reasoned approach that the advisor can explain and defend.
+Our view is that a clear investment philosophy is about having a consistent, well-reasoned approach that the advisor can explain and defend.

 4. Who Will I Work With Day to Day?